Caramelised Balsamic and Red Onion Tarts with Goats' Cheese

 To make the filling, melt the butter in a heavy-based, medium-sized saucepan, stir in the onions, balsamic vinegar and chopped sage, season and let everything cook very gently without a lid, stirring often, for about 30 minutes until they have reduced down and taken on a lovely glazed appearance and all the excess liquid has evaporated away.

-You can also watch how to chop onions in our Cookery School Video on the right.
+You can also watch how to chop onions in our Cookery School Video on this page.

 Finally sprinkle with a little cayenne and bake for 20 minutes.